sealingtech/kubernetes_training/docs/Docker.md

 CMD ["/usr/sbin/apachectl", "-D", "FOREGROUND"]
 ```

 2. Build the container.
-This will first download the Centos image (if it hasn't been downloaded already) and then begin executing then begin executing the commands in your Dockerfile.
-When this is done it will save off an image into your local Docker repository called stech/apache.
+This will first download the Centos image (if it hasn't been downloaded already) and then begin executing the commands in your Dockerfile.
+When this is done it will save an image into your local Docker repository called stech/apache.
 We will then view our image repository.

 Run the command: